Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 InterventionLDL reduction

-Plant sterols 2g/day8–10%
+Plant sterols 2g/day with meals8–10%

 Psyllium fiber 10g/day5–7%